Azure Dedicated Hosts for virtual machines

 Maintenance Control provides customers with an option to skip regular platform updates scheduled on their dedicated hosts, then apply it at the time of their choice within a 35-day rolling window.

 For more information, see Managing platform updates with Maintenance Control.

 Once a dedicated host is provisioned, Azure assigns it to physical server.
 This guarantees the availability of the capacity when you need to provision your VM.
 Azure uses the entire capacity in the region (or zone) to pick a physical server for your host.
 It also means that customers can expect to be able to grow their dedicated host footprint without the concern of running out of space in the cluster.

-There is a default quota limit of 3000 vCPUs for dedicated hosts, per region.
-But, the number of hosts you can deploy is also limited by the quota for the VM size family used for the host.
+- VM size family quota.
 For example, a Pay-as-you-go subscription may only have a quota of 10 vCPUs available for the Dsv3 size series, in the East US region.
-In this case, you need to request a quota increase to at least 64 vCPUs before you can deploy a dedicated host.
-Select the Request increase button in the upper right corner to file a request if needed.
+To deploy a Dsv3 dedicated host, you would need to request a quota increase to at least 64 vCPUs before you can deploy the dedicated host.

 For more information, see Virtual machine vCPU quotas.